The occARU model

 K_{n, n'} = \tau^2 \exp \left(- \frac{\lVert \boldsymbol{x}_n - \boldsymbol{x}_{n'} \rVert^2}{2\ell^2} \right), \tag{4}

-occARU has the option to include a periodic kernel in the temporal GP kernel \boldsymbol{K_\kappa} (by setting periodic_gp = TRUE in fit_model()):
+occARU has the option to include a periodic kernel in the temporal GP kernel \boldsymbol{K_\kappa} (by setting random = list(survey = gp(periodic = TRUE)) in occARU()):

 K_{n, n'} = \tau^2 \exp \left(- \frac{2 \sin^2 \left( \pi \lvert x_n - x_{n'} \rvert / p \right)}{\ell^2} \right), \tag{5}

-Site and survey random effects can be fully disabled or fitted without GPs, collapsing to multivariate normals, with the arguments spatial = c("gp", "mvn", "none") and temporal = c("gp", "mvn", "none") in fit_model().
+Site and survey random effects can be fully disabled or fitted without GPs, collapsing to multivariate normals, with the argument random = list(site = c("mvn", "none"), survey = c("mvn", "none")) in occARU().
 Identifiability of the matrix normal scales is ensured by fixing the marginal scale of the GP kernels to 1.

 Overdispersion and residual species interactions

-Two extensions beyond the basic Poisson observation model are available via the overdispersion = c("none", "nb", "olre") argument in fit_model():
+Two extensions beyond the basic Poisson observation model are available via the overdispersion = c("none", "nb", "olre") argument in occARU():

 - Negative binomial (